 Thinking of Bitcoin as a tool to send money on demand, also removes a problem that many people who store their Bitcoin at exchanges are facing.
 Bitcoin spread out on millions of devices in small amounts is far less vulnerable than the Bitcoin of millions of people stored at a single site.
 Sites that have millions of accounts are a very attractive target for attacks of every kind, be they legal or hack attacks.
 A swarming cloud of millions of Droid phones and iPhones running stand alone Bitcoin clients is akin to trying to wound fog with a sword.
 It cannot be done.

-We’re looking forward to working on Azteco, rolling out new features and outlets.
+We’re looking forward to launching Azteco, rolling out new features and outlets.
+And we are raising a round.
 Follow Azteco on Twitter for the latest news.